kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 The default is Flannel, but you can also choose Calico or Cilium, by setting the `cni_plugin` variable in `kube.tf` to "calico" or "cilium".

 As Cilium has a lot of interesting and powerful configurations' possibility.
-We give you the possibility to configure your Cilium with the `cilium_values` (see the cilium specific [helm values](https://github.com/cilium/cilium/blob/master/install/kubernetes/cilium/values.yaml])) before you deploy your cluster.
-During the deployment, Terraform will test to see if this variable is set and if so will use those values to deploy the Cilium Helm chart.
+We give you the possibility to configure your Cilium with the helm `cilium_values` variable (see the cilium specific [helm values](https://github.com/cilium/cilium/blob/master/install/kubernetes/cilium/values.yaml])) before you deploy your cluster.

 ### Scaling Nodes